 Arduino IDE setup

-Arduino IDE stands out with it's simple design, allowing to write a code, compile a project and upload it to the TotemDuino.
+Arduino IDE stands out with its simple design, allowing to write a code, compile a project and upload it to the TotemDuino.
 This is one of the reasons why it's so popular among beginners.
 Aside from basic functionality, it has thousands of third-party libraries and code examples to create a project even faster.

 Windows 11 driver